 The following are a few of the numerous Scriptures regarding Christ giving His life for us (John 3:16; 11:50; Matthew 20:28; Romans 5:17-19).

-The deepest, most profound, and most edifying subject in all the Word of God is found in II Corinthians 5:21, ‘He hath made him to be sin for us, who knew no sin, that we might be made the righteousness of God in him! ’ He died in our place, so that when we die, we will never spend eternity in Hell separated from the LORD.
+The deepest, most profound, and most edifying subject in all the Word of God is found in II Corinthians 5:21, ‘He hath made him to be sin for us, who knew no sin, that we might be made the righteousness of God in him! ’ He died in our place, so that when we die, we will never spend eternity in Hell, separated from the LORD.
 There is therefore now no condemnation to them which are in Christ Jesus (Romans 8:1).
 For the believer, there is no possibility of condemnation!

-The most marvelous thing that ever took place upon the earth was Jesus Christ, God the eternal Son, was made sin for us, that we might be made the righteousness of God in Him!
+The most marvelous thing that ever took place upon the earth was Jesus Christ, God the eternal Son, being made sin for us, that we might be made the righteousness of God in Him!
 Jesus Christ not only died in our place.
 But He also has taken our punishment and our charges (Romans 3:21-26), and there is no sin in Him (II Corinthians 5:21; Hebrews 9:14; I Peter 2:22; I John 3:5).
 Substitution is the core doctrine of Christianity.
 This is the rock upon which our hopes are built.
 This is the only hope of the sinner and the only true joy of all saints.

 These two things, Christ being made sin and us being made righteousness, could only be accomplished by substitution.
 There was no possible way for the Lord of glory to be made sin, except by imputation.
 And there is no way by which any man can be made righteousness, except by imputation.
 It is a legal matter.
-At Calvary, Christ became sin for us and we became righteousness in Him.
+At Calvary Christ became sin for us, and we became righteousness in Him.
 As surely as Christ was made sin, all of those for whom He died are made righteous.

 Impute means to put on someone's account; To charge something to another’s account.
 We had a debt we owed that we could never pay (Romans 5:12).
 Jesus is the payer of our sin debt.
 It means that Jesus places His righteousness upon our record when we trust upon Him for salvation.
 Imputation is the act of God whereby our sins are put on Christ’s account and His righteousness is put on our account.
 It means that Jesus took our sins upon His record and then placed His righteousness upon our record.